keu/docs/tutorials/astro-python-sdk.md

 ---
-title: 'Develop an ETL pipeline with the Astro Python SDK'
+title: 'Write an ETL pipeline with the Astro Python SDK'
-sidebar_label: 'Astro Python SDK'
+sidebar_label: 'Write an ETL pipeline with the Astro SDK'
 id: astro-python-sdk
-description: 'Run an ETL pipeline with the Astro SDK.'
+description: 'Write an ETL pipeline for Amazon S3 and Snowflake with the Astro SDK.'
 ---

-This tutorial demonstrates how to use the Astro Python SDK through a simple ETL pipeline that you can run on your local machine.
-The pipeline you build will:
+This tutorial demonstrates how to write an Extract, Transform, Load (ETL) pipeline on your local machine with the Astro Python SDK.
+The Astro SDK is maintained by Astronomer and simplifies the pipeline authoring process with native Python functions for common data orchestration use cases.

+The pipeline you build in this tutorial :

 - **Extract** a file from S3 into a Snowflake relational table.
 - **Transform** that table in Snowflake.